Madleyym/gokite-ai-automate/README.md

 ## Disclaimer

 This automation tool is not officially associated with Kite AI.
 Use at your own discretion and ensure compliance with all relevant terms of service.

+## Security Notice

+- Never share your private keys or wallet seed phrases
+- Use environment variables or a configuration file to store sensitive information
+- Regularly monitor your wallet activities
+- Use a dedicated wallet for automation purposes